SimoneStefani/thesis-algorithms/README.md

 ./thesis -algo=mt -op=build -name=uniform_samples_100.txt
 ```

-The output is written in a file in the `results` folder (don't remote the `.gitkeep` file).
+The output is written in a file in the `results` folder (don't remove the `.gitkeep` file).
 The name of the output file has the following pattern:

 ```
 result_[algo]_[inputName]